Skip to main content

 • Legal proceedings: Offer technical evidence of creation history

-Some platforms (like Audiverify) combine fingerprinting with blockchain anchoring.
-This creates an immutable record: your fingerprint is hashed and stored on a public ledger, creating permanent proof that you possessed this specific audio at a specific timestamp.
+Platforms like Audiverify combine fingerprinting with server-side timestamps.
+This creates a verifiable record: your fingerprint is stored with a timestamp at the moment of registration, creating documented proof that you possessed this specific audio at a specific time.

 The Practical Value for Creators